Bookbinding for Artists and Photographers with Scott McCarney

 This workshop employs the basic tools and techniques of hand bookbinding to answer that question.
 All aspects of the material book will be considered through a series of unique structures that accommodate single sheets, folded folios, and gathered sections while exploring the materials of traditional book making.
 Binding and finishing strategies that subvert the limitations presented by print-on-demand books will be introduced.

 The class will focus primarily on physical considerations of book structure, but participants are welcome to bring work in progress or ideas for books.
 Some time will be devoted to discussing how binding structures and layout strategies literally as well as figuratively support image display.

 Click here to register online or call 585-442-8676 to register by phone.

 Scott McCarney has been making books as works of art for over thirty years.
 His bookworks explore many media, from offset and digital printing to sculptural objects and installation.
-He lectures, teaches and exhibits internationally and is currently an adjunct faculty member at Rochester Institute of Technology.
+He lectures, teaches and exhibits internationally and is currently an adjunct faculty member at RIT.